Charis Fellowship churches plant churches, train leaders, and do good for the sake of the Gospel.

 The Charis Commitment to Common Mission outlines the mutual commitments of our global Charis Alliance family in planting churches, training leaders, and doing good in our communities.
 All churches and ministries of the Charis Fellowship (United States and Canada) are called upon to pray and take specific steps to fulfill these mutual commitments.

 The Charis Commitment to Common Identity is a summary of our biblical convictions, mutual commitments, and common practices.
 It is not intended to be a complete expression of what we believe and practice, nor is it intended to be the final expression of those beliefs and practices.
 Rather, it is a current expression of our ongoing quest to apply the unchanging truth of God’s Word to the constantly changing realities and needs of our world.
+This document serves as our statement of beliefs.
 It is formatted around three “clusters” as follows:

 - The Center affirms our eternal loyalty to Jesus Christ, through whom we live and move and have our being;